hashicorp/terraform-mcp-server/README.md

 - **Module Search & Analysis**: Search and retrieve detailed information about Terraform modules
 - **Registry Integration**: Direct integration with Terraform Registry APIs
 - **Container Ready**: Docker support for easy deployment
+- **Security**: Origin validation to prevent cross-origin attacks

 > **Caution:** The outputs and recommendations provided by the MCP server are generated dynamically and may vary based on the query, model, and the connected MCP server.
 Users should **thoroughly review all outputs/recommendations** to ensure they align with their organization's **security best practices**, **cost-efficiency goals**, and **compliance requirements** before implementation.

+> **Security Note:** When using the StreamableHTTP transport in production, always configure the `MCP_ALLOWED_ORIGINS` environment variable to restrict access to trusted origins only.
+This helps prevent DNS rebinding attacks and other cross-origin vulnerabilities.

 ## Prerequisites